-A second limitation of the Mothers Choice Emperor is that in rear facing mode the buckle adjustment is at the back of the seat which makes it difficult to loosen and to tighten which means parents will either over tighten the tether or it will get caught and twisted meaning many parents will leave the strap taut and try to put baby in over the tether strap causing parents to turn their child around earlier dues to the difficulty of use.
+A second limitation of the Mothers Choice Emperor is that in rear facing mode the buckle adjustment is at the back of the seat which makes it difficult to loosen and to tighten.
+Consequently parents will either over tighten the tether or it will get caught and twisted meaning many parents will leave the strap taut and try to put baby in over the tether strap causing parents to turn their child around earlier dues to the difficulty of use.

 Forward Facing Installation

 The Mothers Choice Emperor has two forward facing seat bet paths.
 How is a parent meant to know which seat belt path to use to provide the safest installation.
 When the seat belt path at the back of the seat is used then when you tighten the seat the restraint will rotate around the seat belt and move forward.

 When the front seat belt path is used; the seat can rotate towards the roof unless the seat is made very upright, causing a younger child’s head to flop forward, in very few cases the recline angle can be used.